Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Related work

-Unlike full-scan methods that process aggregated LiDAR sweeps all at once, streaming approaches operate on partial LiDAR sectors—angular slices of the full 360° field of view—as they are emitted by the sensor.
+Unlike full-scan methods that process aggregated LiDAR sweeps all at once, streaming approaches operate on partial LiDAR sectors -- angular slices of the full 360° field of view -- as they are emitted by the sensor.
 This enables low-latency, real-time perception, as the model can begin processing before the entire scan completes.
-For instance, Han \cite{han} introduces an early streaming pipeline using LSTMs and stateful non-maximum suppression (NMS) to maintain temporal context across incoming sectors.
-STROBE \cite{strobe} enhances spatial memory with multi-scale aggregation and incorporates high-definition maps to recover missing context in partial observations.

-To further improve efficiency, polar-coordinate-based methods align more closely with the native output of rotating LiDAR sensors and reduce memory overhead.
-PolarStream \cite{polarstream} critiques the inefficiency of applying Cartesian voxels to polar data and proposes range-stratified convolutions along with distortion-correcting bilinear sampling.
-PARTNER \cite{partner} extends this with cross-attention and geometry-aware self-attention to better model spatial relationships in polar space.
-Despite these advances, such methods remain tightly coupled to convolutional backbones and require post hoc corrections like context padding or auxiliary modules to mitigate spatial distortions inherent in the egocentric view.
+Early methods still used Cartesian coordinates.
+Han \cite{han} introduces LSTMs and stateful NMS to maintain temporal context, while STROBE \cite{strobe} improves spatial memory with multi-scale aggregation and HD maps to recover missing context.
+Follow-up studies emphasize the advantages of the polar coordinate system for streaming detection, such as robustness to resolution changes \cite{polarstream, partner}, and rotation symmetry for streaming detection.
+However, most methods still use convolution-based designs meant for Cartesian space, causing spatial distortions that require post hoc corrections.
+PolarStream \cite{polarstream} uses range-stratified convolutions with bilinear sampling, and PARTNER \cite{partner} adds cross- and geometry-aware attention, yet accuracy remains limited, creating an architecture gap.

-Yet, none of these streaming approaches leverage state space models, nor do they challenge architectural assumptions such as translation invariance—an assumption poorly suited for polar data.
-In this work, we present Polar Hierarchical Mamba (PHiM), the first Mamba-based architecture purpose-built for streaming LiDAR.
+None of the previous streaming approaches leverage state space models, nor do they challenge architectural assumptions such as translation invariance -- an assumption poorly suited for polar data.
+In this work, we present Polar Hierarchical Mamba (PHiM), the first Mamba-based backbone purpose-built for streaming LiDAR.
 PHiM models the egocentric temporal progression of LiDAR sectors directly, using dimensionally-decomposed convolutions to enhance spatial awareness while avoiding distortion-heavy planes.
 Our approach avoids curve-based serialization, positional embeddings, and spatial correction modules, resulting in a simpler, faster, and more general architecture.
-A comparison with existing streaming methods is shown in Fig.~\ref{fig:overview}, and a comparison with existing LiDAR Mamba methods is shown in Fig. ~\ref{fig:mamba_comparison}.
+A comparison with existing streaming methods is shown in Fig.~\ref{fig:overview}, and a comparison with existing LiDAR Mamba methods is shown in Appendix \ref{app:mamba_comparison}.